gamedev44/Plugged-In/README.md

    - Optionally, it goes the extra mile and sets up a desktop shortcut for easy access.

 9. **Exit Original Script:**
-   - The original script exits and tidies up by deleting itself, leaving behind the streamlined RebuildPlugin.bat for the user's convenience.

 ### __________________________________________________________________________________________________________________________________________________